dhd-audio/streamdeck-rm1/README.md

-# RM1 Stream Deck Plugin
+# RM1 Control Plugin for Stream Deck

 A Stream Deck Plugin to control RM1 by DHD audio.
 It uses DHD's control API via WebSocket.